Despite being a licensed therapist, I have done many things that other single young women have done at least once in their lifetime.

 My Chatting Experience

-The first time I went on the chat site, I honestly felt overwhelmed by all the pings that I got from the men.
+The first time I went on the chat site, I felt overwhelmed by all the pings I got from the men.
 It was one chat box after another, and I could not even say hi to at least one of them as the boxes continued to pop up.
 That was not a great experience, but it made me feel good that many people seemed to want my attention.

 After a few tries, I finally learned how to filter the individuals who sent private messages to me.
 Doing so was a lifesaver, considering it allowed me to understand which man was on the chat site for fun or a serious relationship.
 Of course, I wanted a fun boyfriend, but I also did not dream of becoming a mere notch on someone’s bedpost.

 It was the beginning of a fantastic relationship.
 Chad tried to visit me as often as possible, and I did the same.
-Then, he popped the married question, and we practically lived happily ever after.
+Then, he popped the married question, and we lived happily ever after.

 Would I Recommend Online Dating To Everyone?